Producer Responsibility Scheme

 - regulated e-waste will no longer be accepted at landfills for disposal.

-The mandatory PRS will be fully implemented by 2018.
+The mandatory PRS is fully implemented by 2018.
 To ensure the essential infrastructure is in place for the launch of the mandatory PRS,the HKSAR Government has also obtained funding support from the Legislative Council in February 2015 for the development of a WEEE Treatment and Recycling Facility .